The Best Dash Cams in Canada

 What to look for in a dash cam?

 When looking for a dash camera, you should think about the conditions that you drive in, and how it may impact visual quality for the dash camera.
 Number one quality you will want in a dash camera is that it takes consistent videos that you can use to distinguish important details in the recording, like license plate numbers.
+For a more in-depth guide, CNET has a very informative video on the topic.

 How to install a dash cam?